-

 The very purpose of Treebard is to raise the bar for genieware from the currently low setting that could possibly be blamed on 1) developers' rush to put out a product, and 2) the reliance on a text file called GEDCOM for data transfer among apps, instead of a universal relational database structure being used by all developers.

-Here at Treebard University we don't feel that standards committees are going to get this job done.
+Here at Treebard University we don't feel that standards committees are going to really replace GEDCOM with something a lot better.
 The larger the committee and the better connected its members are in the 'genealogy community', the less likely that there's any hope that anything of substance will come out of it except tweaklets.
 The little changes that committees of well-meaning perfectionists are actually able to agree on serve mainly to preserve the status quo and uphold whatever flawed framework got there first, because the larger and more important the committee, the more careful the committee has to be to not step on anybody's toes.
-The only conspiracy involved in this process of changing as little as possible as slowly as possible is human nature and the natural desire to please vested interests while trying to pacify the masses so they won't march on city hall or start making demands.
-And because "someone's working on this problem", the very existence of the committee tends to keep concerned individuals from trying to solve the problem themselves.
+The only conspiracy involved in this process of changing as little as possible as slowly as possible is human nature.
+And because "someone's working on this problem", the very existence of the committees tends to keep concerned individuals from trying to solve the problem themselves.

-So to simply answer the question of why I'm not keeping my code at Gitbub any more, or why I don't have a Facebook group (or a Facebook account, or a Twitter account...), well, the answer is simple.
+So to simply answer the question of why I'm not keeping my code at Gitbub any more, or why I don't have a Facebook link (or a Facebook account...), or tracking cookies on this website, or any other form of tracking on this website... well, the answer is simple.

 I don't want to.